 LMAP Time Policy

 LMAPs represent the largest commitments of UC Keck time to individual projects.
-The goal of the policies described here is to help ensure that the LMAP projects are maximally successful once approved by the TAC.
+The goal of the policies described here is to help ensure that LMAP projects are maximally successful, once approved by the Time Allocation Committee.

-6. In order to help LMAP PIs and Co-Is obtain funding to support their programs, the UCO Director will, upon request, provide a letter that can be submitted as a supplementary document in NSF or other funding proposals.
+9. In order to help LMAP PIs and Co-Is obtain funding to support their programs, the UCO Director will, upon request, provide a letter that can be submitted as a supplementary document in NSF or other funding proposals.
 The letter's content may include (a) confirmation that the referenced project has indeed been approved as an LMAP by the UC Keck TAC, noting the names of the PI and Co-Is of the project, (b) a description of the anticipated duration and total number of nights allocated to the project, (c) a note that LMAP status represents a projected future allocation of nights which is contingent upon continued successful progress over the course of the project, and is not an absolute guarantee of future telescope time.
 Following NSF guidelines, the letter should not include any endorsement or praise regarding the quality of the program; it should simply contain factual statements confirming the program's LMAP status and amount of observing time that has been allocated to it.